lsst-dm/dmtn-186/index.rst

 This might include both a user manual and an OpenAPI/Swagger-style "try out this service" page.
 (The author would very much like to see such a capability in the long run.)

+Note that any external client using IVOA standards could also construct a basic dashboard for the RSP, which seems like a positive feature.
+External purely standards-based clients could either use the IVOA Registry to find a list of published services to query.

 ..